-An analysis of complaints filed during FY 2015, compared to FY 2014, shows that there was a small increase in the number of both informal and formal complaints filed, which could be the result of such factors as fewer opportunities to hire and promote.
-Age, sex, and reprisal were the most frequent bases of alleged discrimination.
-In addition, harassment (nonsexual), nonselection or nonpromotion, and performance evaluations or appraisals were the most frequent issues.
-Of the eight investigations, all eight cases were processed within the EEOC regulatory timeframes.
-The agency's average processing time for investigations increased from 223 calendar days in FY 2014 to 262 calendar days in FY 2015.
+As compared to FY 2015, an analysis of complaints filed during FY 2016 shows a small decrease in the number of both informal and formal complaints filed.
+Reprisal, age, and sex were the most frequent bases of alleged discrimination.
+In addition, harassment (nonsexual), assignment of duties, and performance evaluations or appraisals were the most frequent issues.
+Of the 11 investigations, all were processed within the EEOC regulatory timeframes.
+The agency's average processing time for investigations decreased from 262 calendar days in FY 2015 to 224 calendar days in FY 2016.